ewebber/whatspeakersneed/index.md

 - Are you providing a car to pick people up?
 - What is the easiest route to the venue?
 - Are there any preferred cab firms?

+### Will there be transfer from the airport to the hotel and back?

+- Is someone from the organisers at the airport to welcome speakers?
+- Are taxis or public transport reimbursed or already organised or neither?
+- How long is the journey from the airport gonna be and what does it cost?

 ---

 Please also see the Diversity charter considerations for event organisers to create better diversity at conferences http://diversitycharter.org/considerations-for-event-organisers/